Nancypatel1103/ComplianceClient/Advanced/advanced.md

 ---
 # Advanced
 ## What is an Advanced
-Advanced settings typically refer to additional configurations beyond the basic setup.
-In the context of networking, it could involve fine-tuning parameters related to SSIDs, such as hiding the SSID, enabling features like band steering, or adjusting security measures like MAC address filtering.
+Advanced settings typically encompass additional configurations beyond the basic setup.
+It may involve fine-tuning parameters related to the **SSIDs** menu, like hiding the SSID, enabling features such as band steering, or adjusting security measures like MAC address filtering.
+These settings provide more control, customization, and optimization options for wireless networks.

 **Hide SSID**: This feature allows users to hide the network's SSID (Service Set Identifier), making it invisible to devices scanning for Wi-Fi networks.
 While it doesn't provide robust security on its own, it can help deter casual users from attempting to connect to the network.

 **WMM (Wi-Fi Multimedia**): WMM is a Wi-Fi Alliance certification that prioritizes network traffic based on application type, ensuring that time-sensitive data such as video and voice receive higher priority for smoother performance.